ImperialCollegeLondon/sharpy/docs/JOSS/paper.md

 is carried out using a Newmark-$\beta$ scheme.

 The aerodynamic solver can simulate an arbitrary number of surfaces together with their interactions.
-A different force evaluation scheme is used [CITE] in order to support large sideslip angles and obtain an induced drag estimation.
+A different force evaluation scheme is used [@Simpson2013-2] in order to support large sideslip angles and obtain an induced drag estimation.
 In addition to this, added mass effects can be obtained and introduced in the FSI problem.
 This can be especially important in the case of very light flexible